Karcoolka/React-JS/README.md

 # React-JS
-Exercises and little apps made in React.js
+Exercises, projects and little apps made in ReactJS

-#Repository for React Apps